sbugallo/mastering_python/docs_src/chapters/2_pythonic_code/indexes_and_slices.rst

 1. Indexes and slices
 *********************

-In Python, some data structures or types support accsing it's elements by index.
+In Python, some data structures or types support accesing it's elements by index.
 The first element is placed in the index number zero.
-How would you access the last element of a list?:
+How would you access the last element of a list?

 .. code-block:: python